polyaxon/polyaxon/site/docs/setup/agent/index.md

  * Agents interact with Polyaxon Control Plane to check the queues that they manage for operations to start, stop, or update.
  * Agents can deploy different artifacts store and connections to ensure isolation, it's also possible to deploy similar configurations on different clusters to enable access to new resources, e.g. on-prem GPU and GKE for TPUs.
- * Agents can be used to only deploy jobs / distributed jobs workload, and they can also deploy and expose services.
+ * Agents can be used to deploy jobs / distributed jobs workload, but they can also deploy and expose services.

-It's important to note that Polyaxon Agent is an important piece in Polyaxon architecture to enable complete isolation and a hybrid execution.
+It's important to note that Polyaxon Agent is an important piece in Polyaxon's architecture to enable complete isolation of workload and artifacts and a hybrid execution and management of resources.

 ![polyaxon agent](../../../../content/images/references/agent/agent-execution.png)